-The Fortify Remediation Plugin displays the analysis results for the opened application version in a Fortify Remediation window.
-This window displays all security issues, organized in folders (colored tabs) in an issue pane.
-Issues are organized based on settings in Micro Focus Fortify Software Security Center.
+After you open an application version on Fortify Software Security Center, the Fortify Remediation Plugin displays the analysis results in a Fortify Remediation window.
+This window displays all security issues, organized in colored-coded tabs (folders) in an issue pane.
+Issues are organized based on settings in Fortify Software Security Center.
 To the right of the issue pane are four tabs that provide information specific to the issue selected in the issue pane.